-While most cannabinoids remain controlled substances under the Misuse of Drugs Act, CBD is an exception.
-You can purchase CBD products within the UK as long as they come from industrial hemp.
+While most cannabinoids remain controlled substances under the Misuse of Drugs Act, CBD is not.
 Sativex, a 50/50 mix of CBD and THC, is a pharmaceutical drug and an exception to this rule.

 Also, sellers are not allowed to make any medical claims.
 Instead, CBD oil in the UK is sold as a ‘nutritional supplement.’
 This is unless you have a license from the MHRA to sell cannabidiol as a medicine.

 There is one interesting facet of UK CBD law that many people aren’t aware of.
 The assumption is that a product is legal if it has a maximum of 0.2% THC.
 Indeed, the hemp used in such products must not contain more than 0.2% THC.
-However, CBD products must have a maximum of 1mg of THC or CBN.
+However, finished CBD products must have a maximum of 1mg of THC or CBN per product or container.